 Windows 10 comes with many troubleshooters for specific Windows problems.
 And, Yes, there is a troubleshooter available for network-related problems.
 This troubleshooter will help you to find the right cause behind the error.
 And, will diagnose your internet connection problem.

-- Now you will able to see the “Network troubleshooter” option.
+Now you will be able to see the “Network troubleshooter” option.
 You just need to click on it.